-When the engine is cold, (under 40° F.) prime three to five strokes; if extremely cold, pull the propeller through by hand four to six times before turning on the key ignition to "left" and engaging the starter button.
+When the engine is cold, (under 40° F.) prime three to five strokes; if extremely cold, pull the propeller through by hand four to six times before turning on the key ignition to the starting position.
 The throttle should be open about one-quarter inch for easiest starting.
-On airplanes equipped with ignition key starter, disregard "left" mag starting instructions.

-If the engine does not start in the first few revolutions, open the throttle wide while the engine is turning over with the ignition on.
+If the engine does not start in the first few revolutions, or en the throttle wide while the engine is turning over.
 This unloads the engine if it is over-rich.
 If this procedure does not start the engine, continue to load the cylinders by priming or unload by opening the throttle.
 If the engine still does not start, check for malfunction of the ignition or fuel system.

-When the engine is warm, (over 40° F.) do not prime but turn ignition switch on immediately and engage starter.
+When the engine is warm, (over 40° F.) do not prime but turn ignition switch to starting position immediately.
 Warm start priming can be accomplished by pumping the throttle, however care should be taken not to overload the engine this way.
 It is not necessary to turn the electric fuel pump on for starting.